alfredessa/mlfab/_sources/intro.md

 # Welcome

-This is the web site for Machine Learning for Absolute Beginners.
+This is the web site for [Machine Learning for Absolute Beginners Meetup](https://www.meetup.com/mlearnfab/).

-Introduction Sessions are scheduled for: